MarcToussaint/robotics-course/docs/source/script/script.rst

 invert this mapping, i.e., given a desired target :math:`y^*` in task space, find a joint vector :math:`q` such that :math:`\phi(q) = y^*`.
 As often :math:`n>d`, the inversion is under-specified (leading to what is called “redundancy”).
-But just as the pseudo-inverse of linear transformation addresses this, we can generalize this to a non-linear :math:`\phi` – namely in an optimality formulation.
+But just as the pseudo-inverse of a linear transformation addresses this, we can generalize this to a non-linear :math:`\phi` – namely in an optimality formulation.